 Want more tax & money advice?
 Sign up for our weekly Easy Money newsletter.

-Members of the military reserve forces can deduct the cost of travel as a business expense if they travelled more than 100 miles to perform reserve services.
-Schedule 1 allows you to claim this deduction.
+Members of the military reserve forces can deduct the cost of travel as a business expense if they traveled more than 100 miles to perform reserve services.
+Use Form 2106 and Schedule 1 to claim this deduction.

-State and local government officials who are paid on a fee basis can deduct their business expenses on Form 1040 Schedule 1.
+State and local government officials who are paid on a fee basis can deduct their business expenses on Form 2106 and Schedule 1.

-The self-employment tax is 15.3% for 2020 and anyone who paid that full tax can then deduct half of it on their 2020 taxes.
+The self-employment tax was 15.3% for 2021 and anyone who paid that full tax can then deduct half of it on their 2021 taxes.
 Normally, employees pay a tax of 7.65% on their income (FICA taxes) and their employers also pay that amount for a combined tax of 15.3%.
 Self-employed workers need to pay the whole tax, but can then deduct the employer portion on their federal tax return.
-Use Schedule 1 to take this deduction.
+Use Schedule SE to calculate your self-employment tax and Schedule 1 to claim this deduction.

-For taxpayers who worked from home regularly in 2020, the IRS allows a deduction for associated expenses, including repairs, utilities, rent, a security system and renters insurance.
-However, you can only deduct costs tied directly to your work.
-For example, you won’t be able to deduct maintenance that’s completely unrelated to your physical office or the work you do.
-To claim the home office deduction, complete Form 8829 and Schedule C.
+For taxpayers who worked from home regularly in 2021, the IRS allows a deduction for associated expenses, including repairs, utilities, rent, a security system and renters insurance.
+However, you can only deduct costs tied directly to your work and to the space you use as your home office.
+For example, you won’t be able to deduct the full electricity bills for your home and will instead need to calculate what portion of your bills applied to your home office space.
+Learn more about the home office deduction and then claim it using Form 8829 and Schedule C.

 If you paid any early withdrawal penalties for a savings account, namely a certificate of deposit (CD), you can deduct that penalty on your federal taxes.
 Check your copies of Form 1099-INT or Form 1099-OID to see how much you were charged for penalties, and then can claim the deduction on Schedule 1.